Bidirectional Uncertainty-Based Active Learning for Open Set Annotation: Methodology

 To cope with this problem, we propose a general method by pushing unknown class examples toward the high-confidence regions, while pushing known class examples to the low-confidence regions.
 If this separation is achieved, we can leverage existing uncertainty-based AL methods directly to handle various complex open-set scenarios.
 Fortunately, we achieve this to some extent by employing negative learning (NL), where we assign random labels to unlabeled examples and fine-tune the model with a new classifier head accordingly, dubbed Random Label Negative Learning (RLNL).

-In the model training stage, we first train a $K$-class classifier $f_p(\cdot )$ in a normal training manner (\textit{e.g.}, cross-entropy loss) based on $D_l^{kno}$.
+Specifically, in the model training stage, we first train a $K$-class classifier $f_p(\cdot )$ in a normal training manner (\eg, cross-entropy loss) based on $D_l^{kno}$.
 Note that $f_p(\cdot )$ can be the target model we eventually need to output.
 After training on the labeled data, $f_p(\cdot)$ can own a good discriminative ability for known class examples at the representation level.
-Then, to perform NL, we replace the last layer of $f_p(\cdot)$ and train a new classifier head $f_n(\cdot)$ with Equation \ref{eq1}.
-In this phase, unlabeled examples in $D_u$ are involved in training to help achieve the goal mentioned above pushing unknown and known class examples toward the high and low confidence regions, respectively.
+Then, we replace the last layer of $f_p(\cdot)$ and fine-tune a new classifier head $f_n(\cdot)$ with Equation \ref{eq1}.
+In this phase, unlabeled examples in $D_u$ are involved in training to help achieve the goal mentioned above: pushing unknown and known class examples toward the high and low confidence regions, respectively.
 All labeled examples in $D_l^{kno}$ are still involved to prevent them from being incorrectly shifted in the distribution.
-Here, considering that the number of examples in $D_u$ is usually much larger than that in $D_{l}^{kno}$, a small subset $D_{sub}$ is randomly selected from the $D_u$ to save training cost.
-Specifically, we assign random labels to the unlabeled examples in $D_u$, while using the complementary labels instead for the labeled known class examples, \textbf{i.e.}, for an example $\boldsymbol{x}$:
+Eventually, we assign random labels to the unlabeled examples in $D_u$, while using the complementary labels instead for the labeled known class examples, \ie, for an example $\boldsymbol{x}$: